frankajo/Amazon-Product-Review-Analysis/README.md

 `(Mr. Temidayo DeeTee, Mr. Femi Ayodele and Mr. Muhsin Hameed)` for their wonderful impact in my journey.

 My special thank goes to my Father in The Lord, `Daddy G.O` who made this program possible for me to enjoy free of charge.
-May Almighty continue to bless protect you.
+May Almighty God continue to bless and protect you.
 We love you…

 ---